 I am Philip Lee, an Electrical Engineering and Computer Science Ph.D. candidate under the direction of Ying Wu in the area of Computer Vision.
-I graduated summa cum laude from Clemson University in 2008 with a B.S. in Mathematics, concentration in Computer Science, and a minor in modern Spanish language and literature.
-I have been at Northwestern University obtaining my Ph.D. since 2009.
+I graduated summa cum laude from Clemson University in 2008 with a B.S. in Mathematics, concentration in Computer Science.
+I studied at Northwestern University since 2009 and obtained my Ph.D. in 2014.

 Please see my LinkedIn page.